luke0321li/Warlock/README.md

 # Warlock
 Warlock - a WebGL game demo.
-An experimental roguelike duneon crawling game created for UCLA's computer graphics course.
+An experimental roguelike duneon crawling (and third person shooting) game created for UCLA's computer graphics course.

 # How to launch
 Enter the `warlock` directory and use